MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 ### EM0099: Internal error *.
 Please file a bug report with a test case (https://github.com/mono/Embeddinator-4000/issues).

-This error message is reported when an internal consistency check in the Embeddinator-4000 fails.
+This error message is reported when an internal consistency check in .NET Embedding fails.

-This indicates a bug in the Embeddinator-4000; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.
+This indicates a bug in .NET Embedding; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.

 <!-- 1xxx: code processing -->